 Derby wants to maintain its "Vermont Character" along with open spaces, residential areas and scenic vistas.
 It is also vital to preserve our industrial and commercial uses if Vermonters are to be able to thrive economically.
-Such industrial/commercial areas will help develop a tax base, provide economic life (jobs) to the community.
+Such industrial and commercial areas will help develop a tax base and provide economic life (jobs) to the community.

-Derby can play a positive role in educational, industrial and commercial development in Orleans County due to its location near I-91 and the Canadian border.
+Derby can play a positive role in the educational, industrial and commercial development in Orleans County due to its location near I-91 and the Canadian border.
 It is important to plan for continued growth to occur in a controlled manner.
 If this desired development is to occur, action must be taken to accommodate such economic enrichment to the Town:

-- A) Utilize the TIF district mechanisms, which allow certain tax revenues to be set aside to offset the infrastructure cost of new developments. - B) Support the development of an industrial park to serve as an enticement to economic development.
-The Scott Industrial Park on Citizens Road would be ideal. - C) Target development to include utilizing historic workforce skills. - D) Focus on developing new businesses, or expanding existing businesses that are environmentally friendly and that complement existing and planned infrastructure. - E) Encourage North Country Career Center to educate and train the area workforce in relevant skill sets. - F) Sites should be within close proximity to municipal water and sewage services.
+- A) Utilize the TIF district mechanisms, which allow certain tax revenues to be set aside to offset the infrastructure cost of new developments. - B) Support the development of an industrial park to serve as an enticement to economic development. - C) Focus on developing new businesses, or expanding existing businesses that are environmentally friendly and that complement existing and planned infrastructure. - D) Encourage North Country Career Center to educate and train the area workforce in relevant skill sets. - E) Sites should be within close proximity to municipal water and sewage services.